the349/n46-bot/README.md

 ### Registering Roles

 Before users can request a role, an admin needs to register them in the bot's database with a group attached to them.
-To do so the admin can kindly use the `!mkrole <groupname> <exclusive?> <rolename>...` where you may list role names as many times as you'd like. `<exclusive?>` can either be yes or no, and if yes it will disallow people from having multiple roles in that group.
+To do so the admin can kindly use the `!mkroles <groupname> <exclusive?> <rolename>...` where you may list role names as many times as you'd like. `<exclusive?>` can either be yes or no, and if yes it will disallow people from having multiple roles in that group.
 In `<rolename>` you cannot use spaces, but underscores will be replaced with spaces so no worries!

-Using `!mkrole` on an existing group will just add to that group.
+Using `!mkroles` on an existing group will just add to that group.

-`!mkrole` CANNOT be used before the role has been created.
+`!mkroles` CANNOT be used before the role has been created.

 If you need to deregister a role: `!rmrole <rolename>` (notice that role names cannot be used from group to group).